hkotek/hkotek.com/index.md

 * **Movement and alternatives don’t mix: Evidence from Japanese.** The Amsterdam Colloquium (AC), University of Amsterdam, December 2017. (with Michael Y. Erlewine)

 * **Which QuD?** (joint work with Matt Barros).
-LingLangLunch talk, Department of Cognitive, Linguistic & Psychological Sciences, Brown University, November 2017.
+LingLangLunch talk, Department of Cognitive, Linguistic & Psychological Sciences, Brown University, November 2017. [handout (from NYU presentation)](Barros-Kotek-Sem-equivalence.pdf)

 * **Intervention tracks scope-rigidity in Japanese.** Logic and Engineering of Natural Language Semantics (LENLS) 14, University of Tsukuba, Tokyo, Japan, November 2017. (with Michael Y. Erlewine)